xinwenfu/VChat_GMON_SEH/README.md

 	/usr/share/metasploit-framework/tools/exploit/pattern_create.rb -l 5000
 	```
 	* This will allow us to inject a new address at that location.
-2. Run the [exploit1.py](./SourceCode/exploit1.py) to inject the cyclic pattern into the Vunlserver program's stack and observe the SEH records.
+2. Run the [exploit1.py](./SourceCode/exploit1.py) to inject the cyclic pattern into the VChat program's stack and observe the SEH records.

 	<img src="Images/I9.png" width=600>